davidaparicio/labshock/README.md

 - Redistribution, modification, or commercial use is prohibited.
 - See [LICENSE](LICENSE) for details.

-⚠️ Disclaimer:

-This tool is intended for use only in the Labshock virtual environment.
+> ⚠️ Disclaimer: This tool is intended for use only in the Labshock virtual environment.
 The developer is not responsible for any misuse or unauthorized access attempts.
 Using this tool against systems without explicit permission may violate local laws or regulations.

-Ready for OT-focused pentesting.

 <p align="center">
   <img src="img/pentest.png" alt="pentest" />